wavexx/Expect.jl/README.rst

 - Commands are spawned under a pseudo-TTY interface, forcing libc-based programs to flush their output buffer at each line.
-- Reading is performed for you until a set of possible conditions is met (a pattern matches, timeout occurs or the command exists).
+- Reading is performed for you until a set of possible conditions is met (a pattern matches, timeout occurs or the command exits).

 Basic usage